bekimfetahu/continuum-backend/README.md

 ## Project task

-Project consist of two parts, backend server Laravel and front which run on Node as a Vuejs SPA.
+Project consist of two parts, backend Laravel server and frontend which run as Vuejs SPA.

 I have used Laravel Passport grant for authentication and authorisation and the Vue app uses token to access authorized resources.
-Token expiry set for a day for the purpose of demo, other ways a refresh token should be used for a more secured authentication

-After installation, you will to run php artisan serve and then open vue application
+After installation, you will need to run php artisan serve and then open vue application

-In my case vue app is served from http://localhost:8080 and backend from http://localhost:8000
+In my case vue application is served from http://localhost:8080 and backend from http://localhost:8000

 If you run on same ports than you do not need to do any configuration in the vue application